 How much will the bill cost, as compared with the ACA?

 House bill: CBO estimated that the legislation passed by the House would reduce federal deficits by $119 billion over the next decade, 2017-2026.
 It would reduce revenues by $992 billion, mostly by repealing the ACA’s taxes and fees, and reduce spending by $1.11 trillion for a net savings of $119 billion, according to CBO.

-Senate bill: CBO estimated that the original bill would reduce federal deficits by $321 billion over the next decade.
-It would reduce revenues by $701 billion and reduce spending by $1.022 trillion, for a net savings of $321 billion.
-However, we do not yet have a CBO analysis on the July 13 revised bill, which now retains two of the ACA’s main tax provisions, among other changes.
+Senate bill: CBO estimated that the version posted to the budget committee’s website on July 20 would reduce federal deficits by $420 billion over the next decade.
+It would reduce revenues by $483 billion and reduce spending by $903 billion, for a net savings of $420 billion.

 Where can I get more information?

 The full text of the House bill and amendments is here, and the Senate bill is here.
 A detailed summary of the House bill and a detailed summary of the Senate bill, as well as a chart comparing the two with the Affordable Care Act, are available from the Kaiser Family Foundation.